status-im/help.status.im/docs/en/your-profile-and-preferences/sync-your-profile-across-devices.md

     | Doesn't run Status |  1.
 Install and open Status.  <br/> 2.
 Tap **Sign in**. <br/> 3.
 Tap :mobile-camera: **Enable camera** to scan the QR code shown on your first device or tap **Enter sync code** to enter the sync code. |
     | Running Status |  1.
 From the tab bar, tap :mobile-messages: **Messages**. <br/> 2.
 Tap your profile photo and go to :mobile-syncing: **Syncing**. <br/> 3.
 Tap :desktop-plus: **Add**. <br/> 4.
 Tap :mobile-scan: **Scan or enter sync code**. <br/> 5.
 Tap :mobile-camera: **Enable camera** to scan the QR code shown on your main device or tap **Enter sync code** to enter the sync code. |

+!!! tip
+    During the syncing process, make sure Status is running on both devices and connected to the internet.
+Under the QR code, you can see the validity time of the QR code and the sync code.
+If the codes expire, confirm your profile credentials again and get new ones.

 ## Turn off profile syncing

 Turning off syncing degrades your experience with Status.
 But you can turn it off when you want to dispose of a device, or you see a device you don't recognize.